AndersDeath/diary2/000-current.md

 I did literally nothing today.
 We were on closed radar station that was built by the US army during the cold war.
 It's a bunch of buildings are located on an artificial mountain in the Berlins part.
 I already forgot the name of it.
 The place is really cool.
 Berlin is stuffed by amazing places and all of them are cool and interesting.
 Also it's my first year in the country and that means I am still curious of everything happens here.

-# 09 June - Sonnstag - Berlin - 626 Tag der Einwanderung - Warm Sunny
+# 09 June - Sonnstag - Berlin - 626 Tag der Einwanderung - Cold Sunny

 I decided to change an approach to the Holy Theory project.
 Before that I did weekly releases but now I don't have time.
 I am goung to change them to monthly ones.
 Tomorrow I will publish an article of it.
 At the same time I need to finalize the project in one month because I did good work but didn't do a workable proto.
 I need to change it.
+Besides that the